 Changes to the building were noticeable even before the patrons entered.
 An L-shaped addition to the front and left of the entrance added 7,700-square feet of space to the existing structure.
 Once inside, visitors entered the great room, filled with study tables, cozy seats, and even a fireplace.
 Plenty of new shelves were added, filled with lots of new books.
 A new wall of windows looked out on the woods that surrounded the building.

 The expanded building also hosted a lot of new high-tech amenities.
-The Covington Library was already one of the first KCLS branches to offer self-checkout, and now there was an automated check-in system, which moved returned items along a conveyor belt past a barcode reader, and then funneled the items into designated bins.
+The Covington Library was already one of the first KCLS libraries to offer self-checkout, and now there was an automated check-in system, which moved returned items along a conveyor belt past a barcode reader, and then funneled the items into designated bins.
 A cyber bar was available for people to place laptops they brought in, or ones that were available for checkout.
 Free wireless connections were available throughout the structure.

 Because the library had always been so busy, new meetings rooms were available for group discussions or for quiet study.
 The Children's section was greatly enhanced, as was the Teen Zone, where some of the improvements were made based on comments given by local students.